mathieux51/reply-demo/README.md

 As we can see, there is tree entities: `user`, `car` and `demand`.
 The entity `schedule` could be added.

-# TASK 2: MANAGEMENT SERVICE DESIGN AND IMPLEMENTATION
+# Task 2: management service design and implementation

 To create this API, I used `hapi.js`.
 This framework is perfect to create APIs (HttpAPI).